viamrobotics/docs/docs/components/board.md

 Most robots with a board need at least the following hardware:

 - Power supply
-  - Must supply the correct voltage and sufficient current to avoid damaging or power cycling the board.
+   Must supply the correct voltage and sufficient current to avoid damaging or power cycling the board.
    See the data sheet of your board for requirements.
-  - For example: a Raspberry Pi 4 takes a 5V power supply and converts it to 3.3V for its logic circuitry.
+   For example, a Raspberry Pi 4 takes a 5V power supply and converts it to 3.3V for its logic circuitry.
+   The easiest way to power it is with a 5V USB-C power supply.
     The easiest way to power it is with a 5V USB-C power supply.

 ## Configuration